 Excellent Score, On the Decline

-The trended credit data report for an applicant with an excellent credit indicates that during the past 18 months, the monthly balance of one tradeline increased an average of $540 per month and the borrower has been paying only the minimum due each month.
-Another tradeline indicates a similar trend, though the monthly increase is less.
-Both of these payment trends are a stark contrast to the prior 12 months payments, when balances were paid in full each month.
+Take, for example, a trended credit data report on an applicant with an excellent traditional credit rating.
+The report indicates that during the past 18 months, the monthly balance on one line of credit increased an average of $540 per month, while the borrower has only been making the minimum payment each month.
+Another line of credit shows a similar trend, though with a less steep monthly increase.
+Together, these payment trends contrast starkly with the applicant’s payments in the 12 months prior, when the balances were paid in full each month.

 Conclusion: The applicant is facing some financial headwinds and may present more risk than the credit score alone indicates.